abagames/one-button-game-builder/README.md

 Additionally, [knowledge](./knowledge/) is provided, including texts for brainstorming one-button action mini-game ideas, and type definition files for functions and variables in crisp-game-lib, along with sample game codes.

-Users provide a game theme to the ONE BUTTON GAME BUILDER, which then generates five mini-game ideas based on the theme.
+Users provide a game theme to the One Button Game Builder, which then generates five mini-game ideas based on the theme.
 Users select their preferred idea by number.
 Then, the game's rules and corresponding code are sequentially output.
 If users wish to modify the rules or code, they can provide instructions accordingly.

-It may be challenging to output fully functional code with the ONE BUTTON GAME BUILDER.
+It may be challenging to output fully functional code with the One Button Game Builder.
 Once a reasonably valid code is generated, it's recommended to copy it into an editor and perform manual adjustments.

-For example, the following is a conversation with the ONE BUTTON GAME BUILDER when Laser Deflection was created.
+For example, the following is a conversation with the One Button Game Builder when Laser Deflection was created.

 - [Game Theme Discussion](https://chat.openai.com/share/632fb7ad-d5f9-4d62-8bc8-87169e9ce034)